 Making Skeleton Leaves

-Skeleton leaves (or ghost leaves) absolutely are real tree leaves.
-A special treatment removes the fleshy parts, preserving only the rib structure, and hence transforming the leaves into beautiful, delicate looking skeleton leaves.
+Skeleton leaves (or ghost leaves) are real tree leaves.
+They are collected from trees and after a special treatment which removes the fleshy parts and preserves only the rib structure, the leaves transform into beautiful, delicate looking skeleton leaves.
 Here we describe the methods our supplier uses to make our skeleton leaves; we also illustrate with actual photographs from our supplier.
-As you’ll no doubt notice from these photographs, making skeleton leaves is very much a cottage industry.
-The leaves supplied by Skeleton Leaf – Just The Leaves are all grown and processed in Thailand.
+As you'll no doubt notice from these photographs, making skeleton leaves is very much a cottage industry.
+The leaves supplied by Skeleton Leaf - Just The Leaves are all grown and processed in Thailand.